Social media loses it during Richard Jefferson’s time as referee at Summer League

 - Richard JeffersonLiveTodayTomorrowvs--|

-Social media loses it during Richard Jefferson’s time as ref at Summer League originally appeared on NBC Sports Bayarea
+Social media loses it during Richard Jefferson’s time as ref at Summer League originally appeared on NBC Sports Washington

 Netflix did not release a third volume of “Stranger Things,” but seeing Richard Jefferson suit up as a referee would’ve definitely made the cut.